 Neurodiagnostic procedures are non-invasive neurological investigations important for children with suspected neurological disorders.
 These investigations include brain imaging and brain electrical activity testing.
 For these tests to be successfully performed, the child needs to remain still for at least 30 to 45 minutes during the investigation period.
 Sedative agents are required for children, who are usually unable to remain still for this period of time.

-Thirteen studies involving a total of 2390 children fit our inclusion criteria.
-These studies were all performed in hospitals that provided neurodiagnostic services.
-Most of the studies assessed three main outcome measures: i) proportion of children who were unsuccessfully sedated for the neurodiagnostic procedure, ii) length of time taken for adequate sedation, and iii) side effects associated with the sedative agent.
-The quality of the included studies was mixed, ranging from very low to high.
-The quality of the studies was affected mainly because those closely involved in the trials, such as the doctors giving the sedation or the parents of the child, were not masked from knowing which sedative agent was given to the child, which could have affected their recording or interpretation of the results.
+We included 16 studies involving a total of 2922 children (age up to 18 years old) in the review.
+All of the included studies were performed in hospitals that provided neurodiagnostic services.
+Most studies assessed the following three main outcomes: proportion of children who were unsuccessfully sedated for the neurodiagnostic procedure; length of time taken for adequate sedation; and side effects associated with the sedative agent.
+The quality of the evidence was mixed, ranging from very low to high.
+The main reason for lowering the quality of the evidence was that those closely involved in the trials, such as the doctors giving the sedation or the parents of the child, were not masked to the sedative agent used in the child, which could have affected their recording or interpretation of the results.

 Quality of the evidence

-The quality of most of the evidence was poor due to methodological flaws in the included studies and the small sample size of each study.
-Consequently our confidence in the results of the studies is reduced.
+The quality of most of the evidence was poor due to flaws in study methods and the small sample size of each study, therefore our confidence in the results of the studies is reduced.

-The quality of evidence for the comparisons of oral chloral hydrate against several other methods of sedation was very variable.
-Oral chloral hydrate appears to have a lower sedation failure rate when compared with oral promethazine for children undergoing paediatric neurodiagnostic procedures.
-The sedation failure was similar for other comparisons such as oral dexmedetomidine, oral hydroxyzine hydrochloride, and oral midazolam.
-When compared with intravenous pentobarbital and music therapy, oral chloral hydrate had a higher sedation failure rate.
-However, it must be noted that the evidence for the outcomes for the comparisons of oral chloral hydrate against intravenous pentobarbital and music therapy was of very low to low quality, therefore the corresponding findings should be interpreted with caution.
+The certainty of evidence for the comparisons of oral chloral hydrate against several other methods of sedation was variable.
+Oral chloral hydrate appears to have a lower sedation failure rate when compared with oral promethazine.
+Sedation failure was similar between groups for other comparisons such as oral dexmedetomidine, oral hydroxyzine hydrochloride, and oral midazolam.
+Oral chloral hydrate had a higher sedation failure rate when compared with intravenous pentobarbital, rectal sodium thiopental, and music therapy.
+Chloral hydrate appeared to be associated with higher rates of adverse events than intranasal dexmedetomidine.
+However, the evidence for the outcomes for oral chloral hydrate versus intravenous pentobarbital, rectal sodium thiopental, intranasal dexmedetomidine, and music therapy was mostly of low certainty, therefore the findings should be interpreted with caution.

 Paediatric neurodiagnostic investigations, including brain neuroimaging and electroencephalography (EEG), play an important role in the assessment of neurodevelopmental disorders.
 The use of an appropriate sedative agent is important to ensure the successful completion of the neurodiagnostic procedures, particularly in children, who are usually unable to remain still throughout the procedure.